Empty Nest Syndrome

 Race and Therapy

 Understanding Race and Therapy Race and ethnicity play significant roles in shaping our identities, experiences, and mental health.
 Understanding the intersection between race and therapy is crucial for mental health professionals and clients.
-This handout aims to provide insight into the unique challenges individuals of different races face in therapeutic settings.
+This blog aims to provide insight into the unique challenges individuals of different races face in therapeutic settings.
 Key Points The Importance […]

 © East Hampshire Counselling